 Hopefully, regular readers enjoy my reviews but I am always keen to improve and broaden my understanding of both dance and writing.
 Imagine this journalist’s excitement, then, to be selected as an emerging dance writer for Cloud Dance Festival: Showtime, held in London over three days (Friday 15th to Sunday 17th November).
 This thrice-yearly gathering allows groundbreaking choreographers to share their work.
 As part of this latest festival, Cloud Dance held professional development workshops in dance writing, dance photography and dance filming, led by industry experts.

-So, on Friday, I joined four fellow wordsmiths with a keen interest and background in dance at the Bernie Grant Arts Centre, in North London, for a four-hour writing workshop.
+So, on Friday, I joined four fellow wordsmiths with a keen interest and background in dance at the Bernie Grant Arts Centre in North London for a four-hour writing workshop.

+As an enthusiastic theatregoer, my intention when penning a review for this website is to entertain, inform and – to some extent – educate readers while offering my opinion.
 Perhaps you, the reader, will have attended the same show, or are looking forward to seeing it during its run.
 Maybe reading the review will inspire you to get booking tickets as soon as possible – or put you off completely!
 Whether you are intending to see the reviewed show or not, I always endeavour to write a piece that is compelling copy in itself.

 Describing some of the history and the narrative is useful – and often essential with the ballets – and passing on “insider info” regarding technique or movement vocabulary hopefully means some of my zeal and knowledge is conveyed.